Voice, Diction & Pedagogy

 Dr. Marra performed a solo faculty recital every year for 25 years at CWU, often performing them off campus as well.
 She regularly performed on CWU Faculty concerts, and served as coordinator for a number of concerts.
 In 2006, she was alto soloist for the CWU Chorus and Orchestra performance of Szymanowski’s, Stabat Mater.
 In 2007, she was a soloist for the Beethoven Choral Fantasy with the CWU Orchestra and Chorus.

 Dr. Marra has often been in demand as a presenter, an adjudicator and a clinician.
 She has been the vocal judge for the District Metropolitan Opera Auditions more than once, the Performing Arts Festival of the Eastside in Bellevue, WA, Artist Trust of Seattle, Washington State Solo Competition (numerous years) and the King County and the Wenatchee State Solo Qualifying Competitions.
 She was a presenter at a NATS Summer Intern Program and at a regional NATS Meeting.
 She also served as secretary for the Ellensburg Chapter of the National Federation of Music Clubs.
 Her music honorary society affiliations include, Pi Kappa Lambda and Delta Omicron.
 She also served as President of the CWU Chapter of Phi Kappa Phi, the academic honor society.
 Marra, being of Greek and Italian parentage, was also a member of Sigma Epsilon Phi, a sorority/fraternity of students of Greek parentage at Queens College in New York.
-The national group held conventions fostering the appreciation of Greek culture, music, and food.
-Marra also traveled with her mother to Greece where she sang with her mother for the Archbishop of Thessaloniki.

 Dr. Marra has had notable experience in administration at CWU.
 From 1986-1988 she served as Director of the prestigious CWU William O. Douglas Honors College, and she served as Assistant Chair of the Department of Music from 1991-1994.
 In 1990 she was on the CWU Team for the Lilly Foundation Workshop on the Liberal Arts.
 Dr. Marra attended the Bryn Mawr Summer Institute for Women in Higher Education Administration in 1993 on a CWU institutional grant.
 She also served on a team of professors and administrators who participated in a two-week workshop on Cultural Pluralism at Evergreen State College.
 In 1994 she was one of the top three candidates for the position of Acting Dean of the College of Arts and Humanities at CWU.
 She also served as the CWU Institutional Representative to the American Council on Education program to help further women in higher education administration.
 She served on the Faculty Senate, the Faculty Senate Code Committee, the General Education Committee and numerous other university and departmental committees.
 In the area of public service, she served as a member of the City of Ellensburg Arts Commission and the Northwest Public Radio Community Advisory Board.
 She chaired the University Art Selection and Permanent Collection Committee from 2005-2008.
 Under her leadership a complete inventory of all art on the CWU campus was finalized.